yugabyte/yugabyte-db/docs/content/latest/api/ycql/dml_truncate.md

 ## Synopsis

-The `TRUNCATE` statement removes all rows from a specified table.
+Use the `TRUNCATE` statement to remove all rows from a specified table.

 ## Syntax